Witloofboer/openvario-protocol/README.md

 This document describes the OpenVario serial port protocol.

-**Version: 1.2-dev**
+**Version: 1.4-larus**

 ## Specification

 The OpenVario serial port protocol is built around the `$POV` NMEA sentence:

     $POV,<type>,<value>,<type>,<value>,...*<checksum>

-A `$POV` sentence can contain multiple datapoints that are defined by `type` and `value`.
-The `type` part is a letter or number describing the type of the following value according to the following overview of supported types.
-The `value` part is a floating point number for all currently supported types of datapoints.
-Future versions of the protocol may support other value types too though.
+The NMEA sentence always starts with `$POV` and ends up with a `*` and a `checksum`.
+Each `$POV` sentence can contain multiple datapoints defined by `type` and `value`.
+The `type` part is an uppercase letter describing the type and meaning of the following `value` according to the overview of supported types below.
+The value is a floating point number.
+The length of the sentence is not fixed, but terminated with the usual asterisk and a two character checksum.

 The list of datapoints should be terminated with the usual asterisk and two character checksum.